mehdi-alouane/js-tldr/public/docs/Array/from.md

 # Array.from()

-The `from` method creates a new, shallow-copied Array instance from an array-like or iterable object
+The `from` method creates a new, shallow-copied Array instance from an array-like or iterable object.

 ## Syntax